TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 16/1 Chronicles 16.32.md

 ---

-Let the sea roar, and the fulness thereof; Let the field exult, and all that is therein;
+Let the sea roar, and its fullness!
+Let the field exult, and all that is therein!